dturanski/data-microservices/README.md

 ```
 or paste the URL in your browser
-or use `download-app.sh log-sink-rabbit 1.2.1.BUILD-SNAPSHOT` provided in this repo.
+or use the script provided in this repo: `download-app.sh log-sink-rabbit 1.2.1.BUILD-SNAPSHOT`

 #### Run each app in a separate terminal: